adithya-s-edstem/bash-things/README.md

     ```

 - ### commit
-  `commit` will stage all files and commit the changes with a commit message as a required argument.
+  `commit` will check if any files are staged and commits them with a message.
+If no files are staged, `commit` will stage all files and commit them.

   **Usage**

-  - Stage and commit all files with message:
     ```
     commit 'Commit Message'
     ```